kannikakabilar/Kannika-Notas/Checkpoint/README.md

 <br>Hint-Note: Tree-Level Order traversals are always handled with BFS

 20\.
 Complete Binary Tree Inserter - LeetCode Q919
-Self-Note: Very good Q to test understanding of BFS
+<br>Self-Note: Very good Q to test understanding of BFS

 21\.
-Qs that can also be solved with DFS - LeetCode Q865 (unusual one), LeetCode Q1625 Notes-for-Q1625
+Qs that can also be solved with DFS - LeetCode Q865 (unusual one), LeetCode Q1625
+<br>Notes-for-Q1625
     - how do you lexicographically compare strings in Java?)
     - Use HashMaps with BFS to keep track of the 'strings' that you have already visited
     - Create helper functions to perform respective modifications to string